 - feeling extremely full after eating a normal-sized meal

 - a burning sensation in the stomach or esophagus

 - a gnawing sensation in the stomach

-Other factors that can cause poor digestion include:
+Other common causes of poor digestion include:

 - drinking too much alcohol

 - side effects of medicines (especially nonsteroidal anti-inflammatory drugs, such as aspirin, ibuprofen, and naproxen)

 Eating habits and lifestyle choices aren’t the only possible causes of indigestion.
 Sometimes, symptoms of indigestion indicate a serious problem in the upper digestive tract.
 Common digestive diseases that can cause indigestion include: